SharinaS/Cloud-Engineering-Fundamentals/cloudwatch.md

 ### Custom Metrics

+You can look at the existing CloudWatch logs for keywords related to an application error to create a custom metric.
+Then, create a CloudWatch alarm for that custom metric which invokes an action to restart the EC2 instance.

-To monitor other items you need to prepare a custom metric using a Perl or other shell script, as there are no ready to use metrics for these:
+To monitor custom items you need to prepare a custom metric using a Perl or other shell script, as there are no ready to use metrics for these:

 * memory usage
 * disk swap utilization